-Figure 47.
+Figure 51.
 Installing the coin-cell battery

 - 1. Adhere the coin-cell battery on to the coin-cell battery slot on the palm-rest assembly. - 2.
+Route the coin-cell battery cable through the routing guides on the palm-rest assembly. - 3.
 Connect the coin-cell battery cable to the coin-cell battery cable connector (RTC1) on the system board.

 - 1. Install the battery.

 - 2. Install the assembly-inner frame.

+- 3. Install the plastic filler, if applicable.

-- 3. Install the base cover.
+- 4. Install the base cover.

-- 4. Install the SIM card.
+- 5. Install the SIM card.

-- 5. Follow the procedure in After working inside your computer.
+- 6. Follow the procedure in After working inside your computer.